yuhere/express-jsonrpc2/README.md

 ## Extra features

-###
-Built-on RPC
+### Built-on RPC

-  There are 3 built-on RPC on this RPC service.
+  There are 3 built-on RPC on this RPC server.
 You can see them on Debug page.

     * system.listMethods - This method returns an array of strings, one for each (non-system) method supported by the RPC server.
     * system.methodSignature - It returns an array of possible signatures for this method.